jwood2092/tc-node-6/reviews/git-intro.md

 `git pull` _fetches and merges_ the latest updates in a remote repository `git log` displays previous commits
-`git diff` displays the current _changes_ (_uncommitted_) from the previously (_latest_) committed version
+`git diff` displays the current _changes_ (_uncommitted_) from the previously (_latest_) committed version `git remote -v` list remote branches for this repo

 All files _to be ignored_ by Git, should be listed in a `.gitignore` file